jbemmel/srl-self-organizing/README.md

 This basic example offers a starting point for a Python-based SR Linux agent that configures the local node.
 Each node has a generic config, and is configured based on LLDP

+What is demonstrated:
+* How to create a custom agent for SR Linux
+* How to register to receive LLDP events
+* How to use gnmic to send JSON configuration to the local node ( note: just as a Proof-of-Concept )
+* How to [build a custom Docker container](https://github.com/jbemmel/srl-self-organizing/tree/main/Docker) containing the sources

 2 roles currently supported: Spine or Leaf
 * All LLDP neighbors advertise the same port -> rank == port (starting from ethernet-1/1 = Leaf/Spine 1, etc)
 * Could auto-determine role: Some links connected but no LLDP -> assume this is a leaf node, otherwise spine